 The MTM watch is clearly not designed for comfort, in fact, the case edges, and the edges of the bracelet are very sharp.
 They are not sharp enough to cut you, but if a little too much force is applied, I can see one of these causing some serious pain to your wrist.
 By simply rounding off the edges of the case and bracelet, this could have been easily avoided.
 Now, combine the massiveness of the case, with the sharp edges, and you truly have an uncomfortable watch, unless you are the size of Brock Lesnar.

-The big selling point of this timepiece, over other comparable military specific pieces or really almost any timepiece out there, is the integrated LED and Ultra violet lights.
+The big selling point of this timepiece, over other comparable military-specific pieces or really almost any timepiece out there, is the integrated LED and Ultraviolet lights.
 Unfortunately, these two functions are part of the reason that the watch is so large.
 However, if you really find utility in having a LED and UV light on your wrist, as opposed to a dedicated flashlight, like a Surefire for example, then this is clearly one of your best options.
-Remember that LED lights are very power hungry, so you will need to recharge it using the included USB cable (note: the charger only works with USB connection, so you cannot just plug it into a normal wall socket).
+Remember that LED lights are very power-hungry, so you will need to recharge them using the included USB cable (note: the charger only works with a USB connection, so you cannot just plug it into a normal wall socket).
 With that said, it is at least a lithium battery that can hold a decent charge, and the quartz movement is powered by a separate standard watch battery, which thankfully means you will not have to reset your watch every time the LED runs out of power.

-Water-resistance is 200 meters or 660 feet, which is more than enough for most military diving excursions.
-The bezel is unidirectional and has a 60 minute dive function.
+Water resistance is 200 meters or 660 feet, which is more than enough for most military diving excursions.
+The bezel is unidirectional and has a 60-minute dive function.
 The dial has very good luminous material and colors on the indices and hands, and when you switch it into UV mode, the visibility is further enhanced.
-The three LED lights are very bright, but there is no way to focus them, so you are pretty much limited to using it for wide angle lighting.
+The three LED lights are very bright, but there is no way to focus them, so you are pretty much limited to using them for wide-angle lighting.

-It has a swiss quartz and the proprietary lighting system, but then again, for this price you could buy a professional swiss quartz wristwatch, and a high-end tactical Surefire LED flashlight, with money left over for an side-arm.
+It has a Swiss quartz movement and a proprietary lighting system, but then again, for this price, you could buy a professional swiss quartz wristwatch, and a high-end tactical Surefire LED flashlight, with money left over for a side-arm.
 It is hard to recommend this watch, especially considering the target market, which has very high demands for their timepieces.
-But if you must have it, you might want to consider one of the versions with a strap, as this will save you $300 and it will surely be more comfortable than the sharp edged titanium bracelet.
+But if you must have it, you might want to consider one of the versions with a strap, as this will save you $300 and it will surely be more comfortable than the sharp-edged titanium bracelet.
 Retail price is $1,100 to $1,400.